 (f) dangerous when wet substances of UN Division 4.3.

+(2) This Part also applies to the transport of empty dangerous goods containers.

+[Regulation 121 amended in Gazette 11 Jul 2017 p.
+3825-6.]

 122. Duty on consignors

-A person must not consign dangerous goods to which this Part applies for transport if the person knows, or ought reasonably to know, that the goods are not loaded or stowed, or cannot be transported or unloaded, in accordance with the ADG Code Chapter 7.1.
+(1) A person must not consign dangerous goods to which this Part applies for transport if the person knows, or ought reasonably to know, that the goods are not loaded or stowed, or cannot be transported or unloaded, in accordance with the ADG Code Chapter 7.1.

+Penalty for this subregulation: a fine of $5 000.

+(2) A person must not consign empty dangerous goods packaging for transport if the person knows, or ought reasonably to know, that the goods are not loaded or stowed, or cannot be transported or unloaded, in accordance with the ADG Code Chapter 7.2.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

+[Regulation 122 amended in Gazette 11 Jul 2017 p.
+3826.]

 123. Duty on loaders

-A person must not load dangerous goods to which this Part applies on to a vehicle for transport otherwise than in accordance with the ADG Code Chapter 7.1.
+(1) A person must not load dangerous goods to which this Part applies on to a vehicle for transport otherwise than in accordance with the ADG Code Chapter 7.1.

+Penalty for this subregulation: a fine of $5 000.

+(2) A person must not load empty dangerous goods packaging on to a vehicle for transport otherwise than in accordance with the ADG Code Chapter 7.2.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 [Regulation 123 amended in Gazette 22 Jun 2010 p.
-2730.]
+2730; 11 Jul 2017 p.
+3826.]

 124. Duty on prime contractors and rail operators